Jere Codes

 Mappedin Setup

 Mappedin provides indoor maps with searchable locations and multi-destination routing.
-The React SDK handles map rendering and navigation visualization.
+The Mappedin SDK handles map rendering and navigation visualization.

 import {